jonkrohn/DLTFpT/README.md

 # DLTFpT
-Deep Learning with TensorFlow, Keras and PyTorch
+Deep Learning with TensorFlow 2, Keras and PyTorch